WayneChen2021/dex_capital_efficiency/README.md

 The proactive market maker, or PMM, was first implemented by [DODO Exchange](https://docs.dodoex.io/english/dodo-academy/pmm-overview/the-mathematical-principle-of-pmm).
 PMM generalizes the commonly used constant product market maker by introducing a parameter $k$ to change the "flatness" of the pricing curve and splitting the pool state curve into 2.
 Coupled with access to a price oracle, this gave PMM several novel features:

 1. Can change the pricing curve's "slope" to increase capital efficiency (low $k$, near 0) or to counter volatility (high $k$, near 1)
-2. Can set an equilibrium pool state/point where the exchange rate is given by the market rate (i.e. the rate derived from dividing the prices of 2 tokens)
+2. Can set an equilibrium pool state/point where the exchange rate is given by the market rate (i.e. the rate derived from dividing the prices of 2 tokens), thus ensuring most swaps happen near market rates
 3. Can change the equilibrium point depending on the pool state and current market exchange rate to reduce impermanent loss
 4. Single token type deposits for liquidity providers